natashabag/playwright-tests-sqa/README.md

-# Group Project for Software Quality Associates with Playwright
+# Group Project for Software Quality Associates
+## We are using Playwright and Typescript

-This project is designed to design test suite for [SQA](https://softwarequalityassociates.com/).
+This project is aimed to design test suite for [SQA](https://softwarequalityassociates.com/).
+The project is done by [STU](https://www.skool.com/stu) members.
+Everything but contact us form will be automated.
+Please, do not automate the contact us form for now to avoid spamming.

 ## Getting Started